 Data and Analytics Capturing: As part of capturing reliable and insightful data and information, we partnered with the University of Exeter Environment & Climate Emergency Team to adopt the Greenstone data capturing and analytics program.
 This allows us to create a consistent approach to carbon footprint reporting and understand where the key areas are for carbon reduction.

-Cleaning: Our Cleaning Team is implementing a new dosing system, which will greatly improve the environmental sustainability of the products we use.
+Cleaning: Our Cleaning Team has implemented a new dosing system, which will greatly improve the environmental sustainability of the products we use.
 All products have a ‘WEIR’ (Wright Environmental Impact Rating) rating system that measure the raw materials used, the risk of release to the environment, the environmental hazard classification, the impact of water used in product, the impact of usage, the pH, and the impact of energy used to prepare & manufacture a finished product.
 Plus, the super-concentrated nature of what is being purchased, and the volumes in which they are provided, mean that we expect a reduction of 3,000 plastic bottles per year, alongside a reduction in shipping and associated emissions.